 It’s always best when parents are able to reach a mutual agreement that works for all parties and is focused on the well-being of the child.

-As part of the mediation process, you are able to negotiate your own parenting agreement without having to drag out a custody battle in the Family Court.
+As part of the family mediation process, you are able to negotiate your own parenting agreement without having to drag out a custody battle in the Family Court.

 What Is A Parenting Plan?